jakkra/ZSWatch-Dock/README.md

 - `cad`: 3D model of the complete PCB
 - `docs`: All kind of project documentation like schematics, BOM, etc.
-  - `images`:
 - `production`: Production files for the PCB
+  - `With J-Link`: Production files for the dock with integrated J-Link
     - `PCBWay`: Ordering instructions and production files ready for ordering at [PCBWay](https://www.pcbway.com/)
+  - `Without J-Link`: Production files for the dock without integrated J-Link
+    - `PCBWay`: Ordering instructions and production files ready for ordering at [PCBWay](https://www.pcbway.com/)
 - `project`: KiCad project for the PCB

-## Developing

-We recommend using our [KiCad](https://github.com/Kampi/KiCad) library when working on the PCB.
-The library contains all neccessary symbols, footprints and 3D models.

 ## Maintainer